rcurry16/openai-api/README.md

 - **Text-to-Speech Function**
   - To use the text-to-speech function, you must define a file path where the generated MP3 will be saved

+- **Speech-to-Text Function**
+  - To use the speech-to-text function, you must define a file path where the audio filed will be retrieved from

 ### Examples
 - **text_gen(*input*)**
   - Example: text_gen('Where is coffee from?')